 One way pet parents can reduce the cost of sudden or unexpected veterinary care is utilizing pet insurance.

-Goose (right) got really sick last year, Caroline ended up having $30,000 in costs.
+When Goose (left) got really sick last year, Caroline ended up having $30,000 in vet costs.
 She did everything she could for Goose, but Goose ended up passing away.
 When Caroline adopted Scout in February, she knew she wanted to find the right insurance that would cover expensive vet bills.
 Her insurance plan has already covered Scout’s urology specialist visits and two sock swallowing accidents.

 With research and a little time, pet parents can find a pet insurance plan that works for their family and budget.

-Researching pet insurance policies can be a daunting task.
-Rule #1 from this beginner’s guide to pet insurance is that there is no “one size fits all” insurance plan that works for every family.
-You can ask yourself and an insurance representative the questions below as a starting point when searching for the right policy for you and your pet:
+Choosing a pet insurance policy can be a daunting task.
+The first thing to know is that there is no “one size fits all” insurance plan that works for every family.
+You can ask yourself and an insurance representative the questions below as a starting point for researching the right policy for you and your pet.

 1. Does this plan cover wellness visits or exam fees?

 Discovering pet health issues early minimizes veterinary costs down the road.
 Just like with humans, preventative wellness visits and routine physicals can help to spot any issues before they become more serious.
 Pet insurance plans often reward pet parents for scheduled wellness visits.

 2. Are there waiting periods?

-All pet insurance policies have waiting periods.
+Pet insurance policies often have waiting periods.
 A waiting period is a block of time between when a pet parent initiates a policy and when the pet becomes fully covered.
-There can be different waiting periods for different conditions.
-Be sure to ask a potential insurance company what their waiting periods are for and how long they are.
+There can be different waiting periods for different ages and conditions Be sure to ask a potential insurance company what their waiting periods are for and how long they are.
 Examples include:

 Holistic avenues of pet health care exist just as they are available for people.
 Like traditional health insurance, these alternative avenues of treatment are sometimes covered.
 If you value holistic care, be sure to see if a prospective pet insurance plan covers it first.